-- 1. To elect directors to serve until our next annual meeting of stockholders or until their successors are duly elected and qualified; - 2 To approve, on a non-binding advisory basis, the compensation of our named executive officers for the fiscal year ended December 31, 2019 ("say-on-pay"); - 3.
-To approve an amendment to our Amended and Restated Articles of Incorporation, as amended, to increase the number of authorized shares of common stock, \$0.001 par value per share, from 350,000,000 shares to 600,000,000 shares; - 4.
-To approve the TherapeuticsMD, Inc. 2020 Employee Stock Purchase Plan; - 5.
-To ratify the appointment of Grant Thornton LLP, or Grant Thornton, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending December 31, 2020; and - 6.
-To transact such other business as may properly come before the meeting or any adjournment thereof.
+1. To elect directors to serve until our next annual meeting of stockholders or until their successors are duly elected and qualified;

+2 To approve, on a non-binding advisory basis, the compensation of our named executive officers for the fiscal year ended December 31, 2019 ("say-on-pay");

+3. To approve an amendment to our Amended and Restated Articles of Incorporation, as amended, to increase the number of authorized shares of common stock, \$0.001 par value per share, from 350,000,000 shares to 600,000,000 shares;

+4. To ratify the appointment of Grant Thornton LLP, or Grant Thornton, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending December 31, 2020; and

+5. To transact such other business as may properly come before the meeting or any adjournment thereof.